A big dilemma for those moving to Kauai: do I ship my mainland car or buy a vehicle there? Garden Island Auto Sales validated our choice.

 Initially, both of us thought we’d be taking a vehicle with us when moving to Kauai.
 What we discovered, though, was the process of doing this was a little more involved, and ultimately much more inconvenient and costly, than we anticipated.

 “Just ship your car, they said.
 It’ll be great, they said.”

 You’ll find lots of recommendations on the Internet (some of which are from people who have no actual experience) that you should ship your mainland car to Hawaii.
 From our pre-relocation research before we moved, and on-island experience (our own and that of others), we disagree.
-Here are the facts straight from Matson, the company which will handle shipping your vehicle:
+Here are the facts straight from one of the companies which would ship your vehicle:

 Extensive Preparations: Your vehicle must be clean and pass an extensive USDA inspection at origin and destination.
 No cracks or damage to windshields or windows.
 All personal belongings, decorative ornaments and non-factory installed items such as tailgate nets, roof racks, alarm systems, extra speakers, power boosters, etc. must be removed.

 Length of Wait: You must allow between two and three weeks for delivery.
 Port storage fees on the mainland and at Nawiliwili are free for 4 business days, with daily charges assessed thereafter.
 During this time, you’re still going to need transportation of some kind, whether you’re on island already or still on the mainland.
 Factor in at least $300/week for a rental from a local via Craigslist, much more from a national agency.

 Unexpected Duress: We heard from a friend who shipped his car and it was exposed to the elements.
 When the car arrived in Hawaii, there was a ton of damage from salt water and air exposure.
 Not cool.